 Karen May Sorensen

-“Be aware of the presence of the Shadow in my art,” Karen May Sorensen says on her website.
-“Every person has a hidden Shadow aspect to their personality.
-I just happen to bring my Shadow out into the light of day.”
+“Be aware of the presence of the Shadow in my art,” writes Karen May Sorensen on her website.
+She argues that everyone harbours a hidden Shadow aspect, and she chooses to bring hers into daylight.

 5 Finger Painting